Coming this fall:

 In addition, I have been influenced by comments and feedback from users of The Oracle.
 These responses, including stories of how The Oracle of Kabbalah has changed and enriched their lives, encouraged me to write this new and expanded investigation into the marvelous character and personalities and powers embodied by each of the ancient Hebrew letters.

-An Oracle of Kabbalah “app” for iPhone or iTouch is also for sale.
+In the meantime, our Oracle of Kabbalah “app” for iPhone or iTouch is still for sale.
 You can take the Oracle with you wherever you go.
 It’s easy and fun, profound and deep.

 Check it out here